JoyfulProgramming/nerds_observability_course/Fix Bugs 20x Faster - From Zero to Incident Superh 96bbcf8408f04df9968ebe583824919e.md

 [SCRIPT]

+We think the pattern is too small or big.

+Now we convert this into a specific question we can answer with data.

 [ENDSCRIPT]

 **Introduction:**

-TODO
+Now that we have a hypothesis that the pattern size may be causing issues, we need to turn this into a specific, data-driven question that we can investigate.

+A good question should be concrete and measurable, helping us validate or invalidate our hypothesis about size-related problems.

 **Description:**

-## Hypothesis #1 - Pattern is too small or too big
+Hypothesis - Pattern is too small or too big

 Focus on this hypothesis.
 What’s a specific question you could ask?